 The purpose of the travel grants is to bring together researchers in the neuro- and social sciences, working at different levels of analysis, to collaborate on research that emphasizes cultural processes as central.
 In addition to fostering cross-disciplinary relationships – in keeping with the FPR mission and CMB network objectives – the collaboration should address a topic of fundamental clinical or social concern.

-The travel grants can be used as a stepping stone to a mixed-methods fellowship or to an interdisciplinary workshop within the FPR Grant Initiative.
+The travel grants can be used as a stepping stone to organizing an interdisciplinary workshop within the FPR Grant Initiative.

 The purpose of grants for curriculum development is to support: (i) the creation of new courses that expose undergraduates to research in the humanities, neuro-, and social sciences that bear on a topic aligned with the FPR mission and CMB network objectives; or (ii) a significant revision to an existing undergraduate or graduate-level course.